openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 .. meta:
     frontend_status: Done

-A class must implement all properties from all interfaces (see :ref:`Implementing Interface Properties`) which are defined as a getter, a setter, or both.
-Providing implementation for the property in the form of a field is not necessary.
+A class must implement all properties from all superinterfaces (see :ref:`Interface Properties`) that are always defined as a getter, a setter, or both.
+Providing implementation for the property in the form of a field is not necessary:

+.. code-block-meta:

 .. code-block:: typescript
    :linenos: